What is Geothermal Energy?

 Generation of electricity: Geothermal power plants are usually installed within a two-mile radius of the geothermal reserve.
 The steam from these reserves is either directly used to rotate the turbines of an electrical generator or is used to heat water which then produces steam for the process.

-Farming: In cold countries, geothermal energy is used to heat greenhouses or to heat water that are used for irrigation.
+Farming: In cold countries, geothermal energy is used to heat greenhouses or to heat water that is used for irrigation.

 Industry: Geothermal energy is used in industries for the purpose of food dehydration, milk pasteurizing, gold mining etc.

-Heating: Geothermal energy is used to heat buildings through district heating systems in which hot water through springs is directly transported to the buildings though pipelines.
+Heating: Geothermal energy is used to heat buildings through district heating systems in which hot water through springs is directly transported to the buildings through pipelines.

 - Renewable resource: Geothermal energy is free and abundant.
 The constant flow of heat from the Earth makes this resource inexhaustible and limitless to an estimates time span of 4 billion years.

-- Green energy: Geothermal energy is non-polluting and environment friendly as no harmful gases are evolved with the use of the use of geothermal energy unlike the use of fossil fuels.
+- Green energy: Geothermal energy is non-polluting and environment-friendly as no harmful gases are evolved with the use of geothermal energy unlike the use of fossil fuels.
 Also, no residue or by-product is generated.

 - Generation of employment: Geothermal power plants are highly sophisticated and involve large scale research before installation.
-This generates the employment for skilled and unskilled labors at a very large scale at each stage of production and management.
+This generates employment for skilled and unskilled labours at a very large scale at each stage of production and management.